arobb/charlotte/README.md

 $PWD/bin/stats_daemon.py start
 ```

+**PLEASE NOTE**
-**PLEASE NOTE**: The daemon is not yet configured to start on boot, so you'll need to re-run this command whenever you restart the Pi!
+The daemon is not yet configured to start on boot, so you'll need to re-run this command whenever you restart the Pi!
 (One extremely dirty option would be to run the command with cron, piping output to /dev/null; the daemon uses a PID file to maintain a single instance, so this should not create multiple instances, however you will lose any error messages that would otherwise be written to the terminal.)

 **User Impersonation /dev/stdout error**
 If you attempt to start the script while impersonating another user (`sudo su`) You may get the following error: `IOError: [Errno 13] Permission denied: '/dev/stdout'`.
 The simple resolution is to log in as the user directly; more information is at the StackExchange thread below.
 Solved with: http://unix.stackexchange.com/questions/38538/bash-dev-stderr-permission-denied

 Stats are collected thusly:
 **Database**: network
 **Measurements**
 - internet
   - field: if (hard coded to 'wan1')
   - field: provider (hard coded to 'comcast')